firstname.lastname@example.org - Police Chief Donald Morris

 Liverpool Police Department

 The Liverpool Police Department has provided law enforcement service to the citizens of the Village of Liverpool since 1830.
-See our Police History section for details.The Department is one of 84 Police agencies to receive NYS Law Enforcement Accreditation.
+See our Police History section for details.The Department is one of 148 Police agencies to receive NYS Law Enforcement Accreditation Please click HERE for more information regarding the NYS Law Enforcement Accreditation process.

 The Department currently has a Police Chief, one Sergeant, three full time Police Officers, seven part time Police Officers, one civilian employee and four part time Crossing Guards.
 The Department is the primary law enforcement agency that patrols the .08 square miles or over sixteen miles of roadway that encompasses the village.
 The Village has two major routes, which connect the northern and western suburbs of Onondaga County to the City of Syracuse.
 The routes are State Route 57 and County Route 370.
 On average 36,000 vehicles travel through the village of Liverpool on a daily basis.
 In addition, Onondaga Lake is a very popular tourist and recreational destination and attracts thousands of people every year.
 The village also hosts many special events during the year, with as many as fifteen per month during the summer.